-Extended outline should be detailed - that is, show evidence that the student has started to understand what will fit into the report, what needs to be in the report, and that he/she has made progress!
+The abstract can be a tweaked version of the summary of the 1st assignment, since it is likely that at this point, the project may have become more focused and some parts either added or taken away.
+The Extended outline should be detailed and written as an outline - that is, show evidence that the student has started to understand what will fit into the report, what needs to be in the report, and that he/she has made progress!